Higher-derivative corrections to small black rings: Small black rings from rotating strings

 \subsubsection{Singular horizon}

-It was shown in \cite{Elvang:2004ds} that the supersymmetric 3-charge black ring has a regular horizon at $y\rightarrow -\infty$ with topology ${\mathbb S}^{1}\times{\mathbb S}^{2}$.
-For the case at hands, however, the area of the horizon vanishes and furthermore, as it occurs for small black holes, one finds that the curvature also diverges there.
-Then, as we have anticipated, small black rings have a singular horizon with vanishing Bekenstein-Hawking entropy and therefore they cannot account for the microscopic degeneracy of the rotating Dabholkar-Harvey system (\ref{eq:microentropy}).
-There is the possibility that higher-derivative corrections can stretch the horizon of the black ring, as predicted by \cite{Sen:1995in}.
+The supersymmetric three-charge black ring of Refs.~\cite{Elvang:2004ds, Bena:2004de, Gauntlett:2004qy} has a regular horizon at $y\rightarrow -\infty$ with topology ${\mathbb S}^{1}\times{\mathbb S}^{2}$.
+However, when only two monopole charges and one dipole are non-vanishing, the area of the horizon vanishes and, furthermore, one finds that the curvature diverges there, as it happens with static small black holes.
+Then, as we have anticipated, small black rings have a singular horizon with vanishing Bekenstein-Hawking entropy.
+Therefore, they cannot account for the microscopic degeneracy of the rotating Dabholkar-Harvey system (\ref{eq:microentropy}).
+Nevertheless, there is the possibility that the horizon is streched when higher-derivative corrections are taken into account, as proposed in \cite{Sen:1995in}.
 We shall study this possibility in the next section.